Year 5 - Falcon

-P.E - Tuesday Afternoon (Indoor), Friday Afternoon (Outdoor).
-Please ensure correct Balliol P.E kit is worn along with hoodies and tracksuit bottoms for the cold winter months.
-Children will also need appropriate footwear for both the indoor and outdoor sessions.
+P.E - Monday, Wednesday.
+Under our COVID-19 policy all P.E will be outdoor and on P.E days children must come to school in their kit.
+Please ensure correct Balliol P.E kit is worn along with dark hoodies and tracksuit bottoms for the cold winter months.
+Children MUST have appropriate trainers for outdoor lessons.

 Weekly Homework Information

 - Reading.
 15+ minutes daily.
+Your child will have a school book they can read at home; when finished this book can be returned and swapped but only on a Friday.
 Please question your child about what they have read.
 A copy of our comprehension scheme with example questions is posted below.

 - Timestables.
-Practice as often as possible.
+Practice as often as possible (daily).
 TTRockstars is a great way to do this.

-- MyMaths, Set every other week on a Friday.
+- MyMaths, Set every week on a Friday.
 In for the following Friday.
 These tasks are important as they link with and consolidate the weeks maths lessons.
-MyMaths will be set on the same weeks as Maths Homework Book tasks are set.

 - Examples of other optional home learning tasks may be found on our termly topic news letters.